THE CHALLENGE

 Reduce Waste and Human Input

 Stop printing labels from Excel.
-Create a new desktop and mobile application for creating Container IDs, recording container information and sharing container quantity, weight and status between origin and destination facilities.
+Create a new application for creating Container IDs, recording container information and sharing container quantity, weight and status between origin and destination facilities.

 Reduce human error.

-Containerization App allows creating Container IDs, saving container type, quantity and weight.
-Information is shared with the rest of the apps in the suite.
+Containerization App (for desktop and mobile) allows creating Container IDs with associated container type and weight, and viewing created containers within a selected timeframe.
+Container Information is also shared with all apps in the suite.

 PROVIDE MORE GRANULAR INFORMATION FLOWING SEAMLESSLY